 Analysis and Test Results

-We tirelessly tested and retested the nine boards in this review for months.
+Whether you plan to spend lazy days on the lake or want to take your love of surfing to the river, these specialty watercraft are built to do it all, but some better than others.
+We tirelessly tested and retested these boards for months.
 Our beginner, intermediate and expert users all kept careful notes along the way.
-We paddled out in a variety of conditions on both flat and flowing water.
-After that, we rated each one on a variety of performance categories, including stability and glide performance, ease of transport and inflation, and durability.
+We paddled out in a variety of conditions on flat, flowing, and choppy water.
+After that, we rated each one on a variety of performance categories, including stability and glide performance, ease of transport and inflation, and maneuverability.
 The resulting performance scores are in the table above.
-Below, we break down the winners and losers in each testing metric, and also discuss what to look for when purchasing a SUP on a budget.
+Below, we dive into the details of each test and discuss the models who shined or failed to impress in each metric.

 Inflatable SUPs lose the glide/maneuverability battle to rigid SUPs.
-Rigid SUPs have fiberglass hulls that allow more refined hull designs to garner quick turn response and improved drift.
+Rigid SUPs have fiberglass hulls that allow for a more refined design, garnering quicker turn response and improved drift.
 Inflatable SUPs cannot compete.
-However, many of the boards in this review respond well, even in choppy water or wind.
-Keep your experience level and needs in mind.
-Beginner and intermediate users likely do not need the most responsive board on the market.
-And the amount of speed lost on an inflatable model is relatively negligible for most user's needs.
+However, many of the boards in this review respond well enough, even in choppy water or wind.
+Technological advancements like the flexible carbon stringer in the Hala Carbon Straight Up help.
+They significantly improve the board's rigidity and therefore its glide.

 Ease of Transport

-One huge advantage of inflatables over rigid SUPS is you can fly with them.
-All boards tested all light and small enough to avoid most airlines oversized bag requirements, at least for domestic flights
+One huge advantage of inflatables SUPS is that you can fly with them.
+All boards tested are light and small enough to avoid most airlines oversized bag requirements for domestic flights, except the Hala Daze.

 Ease of Inflation

-Sadly, most SUP pumps gauges either break quickly or are very inaccurate.
+Sadly, most of these pump gauges either break quickly or are very inaccurate.
 This is a significant problem for beginners who can't tell inflation pressure by feel.
-If you are new to inflatable SUPS, and your gauge breaks, you will probably only fill it to 5-10 PSI which is far below the 15 PSI that most boards recommend.
+If you are new to inflatable SUPS, and your gauge breaks, you will probably only fill it to 5-10 PSI, which is far below the 15 PSI that most boards recommend.
 There are two solutions:

-1) get a High Pressure Inflator Valve.
-This allows you to use any standard tire pressure gauge.
+1) Get a High-Pressure Inflator Valve like the WAKOODA Valve Stem.
+This allows you to use any standard tire pressure gauge to check your pressure.

-- Paddle - Most of the boards come with adjustable aluminum paddles.
+- Paddle — Many boards come with adjustable aluminum paddles.
 These are heavy but durable and adjustable.
 They also collapse down to the width of the board, which makes the complete package easy to transport and store.
-If you want a more high-performance paddle, get a carbon fiber one which ranges in price from $180-450.
-The best deal we have seen is the Bullet Proof Surf Alloy.
+If you want a higher performance paddle, get a carbon fiber one which ranges in price from $180-450.

 See below for US Coast Guard stand up paddle board regulations.